-For your convenience, this post contains affiliate links.
-As an Amazon associate, I earn from qualifying purchases.
+This post may contain affiliate links.
+As an Amazon Associate, I earn from qualifying purchases.

-The pumpkins were easy but finding the right kind of gauze was a little trickier.
-I wanted the traditional thin gauze that almost looks like it’s falling apart but couldn’t find what I was looking for.
+The pumpkins were easy but finding the right kind of medical gauze was a little trickier.
+I wanted the traditional thin strips that almost looks like it’s falling apart but couldn’t find what I was looking for.
 I ended up narrowing it down to a self adhesive gauze and a plain, solid white gauze from Walmart.

 - Start with a styrofoam pumpkin.
 Though I’ve added Amazon links to make things easy, I bought my pumpkin at a dollar store for a fraction of the price.